stuf/masayards-calmm/README.md

 I believe this is a fitting and maybe a little bit unusual of a test case for creating an Electron-based application.
 There's a whole lot of data that comes from a pretty inconsistent API, so being able to use partial lenses for ensuring that the data is normalized into something usable.

-Using [atoms](https://github.com/calmm-js/kefir.atom) and [lenses](https://github.com/calmm-js/partial.lenses), we are able to decompose the application state for use in simple components that don't have to have any knowledge of the world around them.
-Less boilerplate code with having ditched Redux in this project, maybe we can concentrate on doing stuff, rather than creating actions and reducers.
-Let's not have to manage that state by hand, shall we?

-As a side-note, I did some quick comparisons to an earlier Redux version that was working with immutable data structures and selectors for avoiding unnecessary work—and the improvement can be measured in _orders of magnitude_.
-Benchmarks need to be done, though, to pull up exact figures.

 ## Highlights

 ### Game API handling